bhopals/english-vocabs/skill-set-writing.md

   - do not have to cook or do dishes
   - many families struggling with overloaded schedules
   - the lure of quick and easy food is irresistable

+- 3. Response for Body Art
+  - many people today sports body tatoo and body piercings
+  - the body art is stem from atistic pursuits, personal expression, image projection.
+  - a biker may have his gang inscribed on his body
+  - body art can express various attachments
+  - tatoos and body piercings promote a certain image that young people value.
+  - they still have some shock value in society
+  - earlier generations sporting long hairs to annoy their parents